-In a First, Washington Will Draft Rules on Workplace Heat Dangers
+In a first, Biden administration will draft rules on workplace heat dangers

-WASHINGTON — The Biden administration is opening an effort across federal agencies to address the health effects from heat, including the first-ever heat-specific workplace standard, as part of a growing recognition of the dangers posed by warming temperatures caused by climate change.
+WASHINGTON — The Biden administration is opening an effort across federal agencies to address the health effects from heat, including the first-ever labor standard aimed at protecting workers from extreme heat, as part of a growing recognition of the dangers posed by warming temperatures caused by climate change.

 The Occupational Safety and Health Administration, part of the Department of Labor, will draft its first rule governing heat exposure designed to protect those who work outdoors in agricultural, construction and delivery services as well as workers in warehouses, factories and kitchens.